Astonishing Hierarchy of Machine Learning Needs

 Lets Define Machine Learning

 Machine learning is a focal point where business needs and experience (mathematics, statistics, and algorithmic logic/thinking) meet emerging technology and decide to work together to put useful results on the table for real business.
+Machine learning is also a subset of Artificial Intelligence.
+ML borrows principles from computer science and statistics, which are graphical branches of mathematics.

 Some History of Machine Learning

 ML Arthur Samuel coined it in 1959.
-Some of the timelines of machine learning have evolved from an artificial intelligence subset to its own domain.
+Some of the timelines of machine learning have evolved from an artificial intelligence subset to their own domain.
 It has reached an inflexion point, at least in terms of messaging.
 I remember in my school days, as part of statistics class, we were told something about AI and ML, and we laughed then, in the 1990s.

 Although machine learning has now gained prominence owing to the exponential rate (1990 was the flying gear year) of data generation and technological advancements to support it, it has roots in the old days.
 Major discoveries, achievements, milestones, and other major events are included in the picture here.